Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 As regards banks, the acquisition or increase of a substantial shareholding in a Ukrainian bank (10 per cent or more of the share capital or voting rights), as well as any reorganisation process (including merger) within a bank in Ukraine, requires approval from the National Bank of Ukraine (NBU).
 NBU also approves business reorganisation plans.

-Approval from the National Commission for the Regulation of Financial Services Markets is also required in case of acquisition or increase in a substantial shareholding (10, 25, 50 and 75 per cent of the share capital or voting rights) in other financial institutions rendering financial services, e.g., insurance companies, leasing companies, investment funds, etc.
+Approval from the National Commission for the Regulation of Financial Services Markets is also required in case of acquisition or increase in a substantial shareholding (10, 25, 50 and 75 per cent of the share capital or voting rights) in other financial institutions rendering financial services; e.g., insurance companies, leasing companies, investment funds, etc.

 1.5 What are the principal sources of liability?

-As a general rule, a legal entity (party to the transaction or a target) or its officials can be held responsible, inter alia, for violations of competition law (e.g. merger without prior merger clearance, if applicable), stock market and securities law (insider trading, market manipulation, misrepresentation, disclosure requirements, failure to obtain necessary regulatory approval, etc.).
+As a general rule, a legal entity (party to the transaction or a target) or its officials can be held responsible, inter alia, for violations of Ukraine competition law (e.g., merger without prior merger clearance, if applicable), stock market and securities law (insider trading, market manipulation, misrepresentation, disclosure requirements, failure to obtain necessary regulatory approval, etc.).

 The parties to the transaction may define any liability and penalty for breaking contractual or pre-contractual arrangements, as far as is practicable.

 Further, Ukraine has adopted a concept of criminal liability for legal entities.
-Such iability may be applied additionally to criminal liability of corporate officers of a company for certain white-collar crimes committed in the interests or for the benefit of that company, including commercial bribery.
+Such liability may be applied additionally to criminal liability of corporate officers of a company for certain white-collar crimes committed in the interests or for the benefit of that company, including commercial bribery.
 The sanctions that may be imposed on the company include fines, the confiscation of assets and forced liquidation.

 2 Mechanics of Acquisition